 Recall that the government has two microeconomic objectives namely, efficiency and equity.
-A market may be allocatively efficient via the price mechanism but still face inequity in the distribution of income and wealth.
+A market may achieve allocative efficient through the use of the price mechanism but still face inequity in the distribution of income and wealth.
 Thus, even if the market allocated resources efficiently, government will need to intervene in the market if there is a lack of equity.